-How to turn off Google Drive sync?
+Let’s check how to turn off Google Drive sync which can be very useful if you have a Google Drive account and want to disable syncing temporarily.
 Synchronizing your Google Drive storage is important to keep all your files safely kept in the cloud.
 With Google Drive, you can easily gain access to all your files on the go, whether you are on your mobile device or PC, and the only way to ensure that these files remain accessible is to regularly synchronize your Drive.

 However, many users have experienced the problem of non-stop syncing.
 In most cases, the backup process never ends, even if they are backing up only a few items.
 So, in those cases, users leave the backup process to continue with the hopes that it will finish after some time, while some look for ways to stop the Google Drive sync altogether.

 While turning off Google Drive sync may not be the most recommended option, it is still true that it is pointless to leave a Google Drive sync that continues without endlessly.
 Thus, turning off sync may be the next best move.

 If you wish to learn how to turn off Google Drive Sync, you came to the right place.